 What Size Basement Pump Do I Need for My Home?

-Heavy rain can cause flooding, which can cause pretty serious damage in your basement, if you haven’t prepared properly for it.
+Heavy rain can cause flooding, which can cause pretty serious damage in your basement if you haven’t prepared properly for it.
 The best way to do this is through the use of a sump pump, especially if you live in an area that experiences flooding and heavy rains.
-Essentially, the sump pump makes sure that water stays out of your basement, keeping it piped away from your home’s foundation.
+Essentially, the sump pump makes sure that water stays out of your basement and away from your home’s foundation.
 This keeps your basement dry and free of the damage that comes along with flooding.
 The key, however, is having the right size sump pump.
 Here’s how to determine what size you need for your sump pump.

 The estimate you come up with, and choosing the right motor size will definitely put you in a good position when considering a new pump.
 However, there are some other things to think about, as well.
 For instance, if you have a wider sump pit, the estimate may be off a bit.
 It’s also important to take a look at the height the water has to travel in order to be discharged through the discharge pipe.
 This is called the vertical lift, or static head.
 The longer the distance the water has to travel, the harder the pump will have to work.